autopower/Autopower/readme.md

 If you click on the clock, time will be renewed by time server.
 If you click on word `normal`, Autopower will be switched to vacation mode for 2 days (weekend) and this will be indicated by word `vacation`.
 If you again click on word vacation, vacation period will be extended by two days. if you need turn off vacation mode, please go to the setup and enter `0` (zero) into the vacation textbox and click save.

+##Commands
+To turn on or off device 10 just visit this webpage `http://ip_of_your_autopower/swt.html?cmd=9` (devices are numbered from 0, thus 9 is the 10th device).
+To turn on vacation mode for 10 days, just type in your browser `http://ip_of_your_autopower/swt.html?vac=10`.
+If you wanna turn off vacation mode use this: `http://ip_of_your_autopower/swt.html?vac=0`.

+##Security
+If you asking why we using user/admin name and password an no SSL, answer is simple.
+Arduino Uno/Ethernet is not capable of SSL.
+So why user names and password?
+Because many family members can switch outlets, but few of them are able to setup these (you know what we mean :)).
+Yes, yes we know about sniffing and all that hacking skills.
+But remember, RF signals @433MHz are easy "hackable" via standalone simple remote controller.

 ##Examples
 * Setup outlet 1, channel 31, address A, time driven, no flag.
 * Setup outlet 2, channel 31, address B, normal, auto off.